emacs-mirror/emacs/mps/manual/source/pool/mvff.rst

       ``sizeof(void *)``.

     * :c:macro:`MPS_KEY_SPARE` (type :c:type:`double`, default 0.75)
-      is the maximum proportion of freed memory that the pool will keep spare for future allocations.
+      is the maximum proportion of memory that the pool will keep spare for future allocations.
 If the proportion of memory that's free exceeds this, then the pool will return some of it to the arena for use by other pools.

     * :c:macro:`MPS_KEY_MVFF_ARENA_HIGH` (type :c:type:`mps_bool_t`,
       default false) determines whether new segments are acquired at high